shakes76/PatternAnalysis-2023/recognition/TopicRecognition_Shaivika_48239192/README.md

 ![Actual vs Predicted image loading..][recognition/TopicRecognition_Shaivika_48239192/output_images/actual_vs_prediction.png]

 ### Data Preprocessing
-The data preprocessing involves loading and preprocessing the ADNI dataset.
-It includes resizing images, normalizing pixel values.
+The data preprocessing phase involves the handling of the ADNI dataset, which comprises tasks such as image resizing and normalization.
+Within the normalization process, mean and variance values are computed individually for each image.

 ### Validation Evidence
 Validation of the model's performance is a critical aspect of this project.
 Here's how validation evidence is obtained: